 1. Maintain a Solid Personal Credit Score

 If you are starting your own business or looking to get a loan for your business, then having a solid personal credit history and a good credit score is crucial.
 Many business lines of credit, for instance, will require a personal guarantee so they’ll be looking at your personal credit report.
-(You can pull your credit reports for free each year at AnnualCreditReport.com and view two of your free credit scores, updated every two weeks, on Credit.com).
+(You can pull your credit reports for free each year at AnnualCreditReport.com and view two of your free credit scores, updated every 14 days, on Credit.com).

 In order to maintain a solid credit score (or boost your score), be sure to make all of your credit card payments on time and never miss a payment.
 If you are planning on securing a loan and you haven’t been in business for many years, then you may want to make sure you and your partner(s) have good credit.
 You may want to sit down with your partner(s) and go over each other’s credit before speaking with a lender.

 If you or your partner(s) have a low credit score or income, then you may decrease your chances of qualifying for a business loan.
 However, once you fully establish business credit and are running for several years, then the commercial credit score will be less tied to the credit score of its owner and/or partner(s), so you won’t have to stress over your partner maintaining a solid credit score at all times (though it’s still a good idea to maintain solid personal credit).

 2. Keep Your Business Information Updated on Your Credit Report

 Checking your business credit report isn’t always routine for business owners, but it should be a top priority.
 You can check your business credit report for the three major credit bureaus ((Experian, Equifax and TransUnion).
 Another company, Dun & Bradstreet, is one of the oldest and most well-known bureaus that works solely and primarily with business credit.
 Unlike consumer credit reports, which can be accessed for free once a year under federal law, business credit reports and scores do not have to be offered for free, and prices vary based on the bureau.